-Without a patio cover or pergola, the amount of time that you can spend on your patio becomes much more limited.
+Without a patio cover or pergola, the time you can spend on your patio becomes much more limited.
 Don’t let unexpected weather send your guests running inside.
 Patio covers and pergolas are outdoor living features that can transform how you spend your time outside.
 Having shelter offers shade and allows you to continue enjoying the natural elements of the great outdoors.

 Learn More: Why Your Outdoor Space Needs a Fire Feature

 Do you frequently entertain outdoors?
 Making endless trips back and forth between the kitchen and the patio can get tiring and messy.
-Building an outdoor kitchen lets you take your entertaining to a whole new level.
+Building an outdoor kitchen lets you take your entertaining to a new level.
 Most people choose to cover their outdoor kitchens to maximize the cooking season.

 Depending on your budget, space, and personal preferences, your outdoor kitchen can be as simple or complex as you like.
 Consider including a mini or full-size refrigerator, grill, food prep areas, sink, mini-bar, and storage.